Data Selection for LLM Alignment Using Fine-Grained Preferences: Empirical Study

-\paragraph{Preference Conflict Hurts.} We observe that as preference conflicts in the dataset increase, directly applying DPO to the entire dataset leads to a progressive degradation in alignment performance, as indicated by the results in row ALL.
-This issue arises because aggregated datasets, collected from multiple fine-grained preference aspects, inevitably contain such explicit conflicts, alongside numerous samples with only partial consensus.
-Without proper data curation, the truly valuable preference signals are overwhelmed by conflicting and low-value data, thereby impairing the alignment outcome.
-Conversely, while \textit{Oracle} baseline achieves superior performance, it requires re-labeling each sample pair using the average of four ground-truth, fine-grained preference scores.
-However, this approach quadruples the annotation costs and renders it infeasible for real-world applications.
+The results on varied levels of conflicts are reported in Table~\ref{tab:exp-conflict}.
+We observe that as preference conflicts in the dataset increase, directly applying DPO to the entire dataset (row ALL) leads to a severe degradation in alignment performance.
+This issue requires careful consideration because aggregated datasets, collected from multiple fine-grained preference aspects, inevitably contain such {\textbf{explicit conflicts that directly harm the effectiveness of alignment}}.
+Without proper data curation, the truly valuable preferences are overwhelmed by conflicting and low-value preference data, thereby harming the alignment outcome. \ct{In contrast, PD (ours) and PD (rati.) exhibit robust performance across varying conflict levels.
+These results validate that {\textbf{effective data selection, which leverages fine-grained preferences to filter out harmful samples, can help mitigate these data issues}} to achieve robust and efficient alignment, even using datasets with explicit conflicts and noise.}

-\paragraph{A Single Holistic Preference is Insufficient.} The \textit{Overall} strategy also re-labels the aggregated dataset using a single, holistic ground-truth score for each sample pair.
-While this strategy surpasses the ALL strategy on high-conflict datasets (as holistic scores are more internally consistent), it remains markedly suboptimal compared to the \textit{Oracle} baseline.
-This finding further substantiates our claim that a single holistic preference criterion is insufficient.
-The preference signals it provides are not entirely reliable due to the ambiguity and intractability of annotating with such a holistic criterion, potentially introducing implicit conflicts and noise that ultimately limit the final performance of the aligned model.

-\paragraph{Data Selection Helps.} Given the data issue inherent in aggregated datasets, effectively weighting or filtering the data is crucial for effective alignment.
-We first observe that incorporating PD terms via DMPO yields significant improvements over standard DPO (ALL strategy).
-This approach directs the model's attention toward more valuable data, leading to markedly superior performance.
-However, it has limitations: the estimation errors in PD terms may hurt the learning process, and low-value samples, though down-weighted, still consume computational resources and are learned by the model, potentially creating performance bottlenecks.

-Our proposed selection strategy directly overcomes these issues.
-By explicitly filtering out conflicting and low-value data to retain only a subset of high-quality, high-consensus samples, our method achieves superior performance with reduced training costs.
-It consistently outperforms the ALL, \textit{Overall} baselines and even the annotation-intensive \textit{Oracle}, achieving over 10\% relative improvement on both the LC and AW metrics.
-Furthermore, our method's performance remains robust across datasets with varying conflict levels, validating its effectiveness.
-In contrast, alternative selection strategies exhibit suboptimal performance.
-The HIGH strategy, in particular, which follows a principle contrary to ours, results in alignment performance even worse than the initial SFT model, strongly confirming that such data provides negative learning value and should be discarded.